NightmareLab/SourceGPT/docs/usage.md

 1. Update settings

-Set `proxy url` and `api key`. `Destination folder` is the staging are where projects' files are saved
+Set `proxy url` and `api key`. `Destination folder` is the staging area where projects' files are saved

  -  Our web app makes the request to chatgpt by a reverse proxy which is implemented by https://github.com/PawanOsman/ChatGPT project.
-The reverse proxy can be hosted by yourself or you can use the proxy server they host, in this case you must request a key [gist instruction](https://gist.github.com/PawanOsman/72dddd0a12e5829da664a43fc9b9cf9a).
+The reverse proxy can be hosted by yourself or you can use the proxy server which they do host, in this case you must request a key ([gist instruction](https://gist.github.com/PawanOsman/72dddd0a12e5829da664a43fc9b9cf9a)).
  - Check [notes](./notes.md) section for more info about it

 ![usage1.jpg](./imgs/usage1.jpg)